Generalised Geometric Phase: Physical manifestions of Generalised Geometric Phase

+where the role of $\oo$ is played by $H$.
+This generalised geometric phase can also be experimentally measured by interferometry wherein the system after time $3 \ep$, which is in the state $U(3\ep, 2\ep) \ket{2} \avg{2}{U(2 \ep, \ep)}{1} \avg{1}{U(\ep, 0)}{0}$, is allowed to be interfered to $\ket{0}$.
+This can be achieved by altering the interferometric setup $A$ depicted in Fig. \ref{fig1} to setup $B$ by ensuring that the states $|\j_{i}\rangle$ are chosen to be orthogonal (and are not eigenstates of $H$), and by introducing a suitable medium which acts on the states as the Hamiltonian operator $H$.
+As a result the relative phase measured by the detector would be $\gg_{H}$.
+It must be mentioned that the usual geometric phase (as given by (\ref{ggpthree})) is not defined in this scenario since we are dealing with orthogonal states.

-This clearly shows that operator generalised geometric phases $\gg_{\oo}$ are not mere theoretical constructs, but are as physical as the (identity) geometric phase $\gg$.
+\emph{This clearly shows that operator generalised geometric phases $\gg_{\oo}$ are not mere theoretical constructs, but are as physical as the (identity) geometric phase $\gg$}.

-From the above discussion it is clear that the while there are many possible geometric phases $\gg_{\oo}$ for each choice of $\oo$, the physics of the given system determines so as to which geometric phase will be acquired by the state.
-While in the scenario considered above it is the $\gg_{H}$ that manifests, in the scenarios considered by Berry and others, it is $\gg_{\mathbf{1}}$ that is observed.
+From the above discussion it is clear that the while there are many possible geometric phases $\gg_{\oo}$ for each choice of observable $\oo$, the physics of the given system determines so as to which geometric phase will be acquired by the state.
+While in the scenario considered above it is the phase $\gg_{H}$ that manifests, in the scenarios considered by Berry and others, it is the phase $\gg_{\mathbf{1}}$ that is physically relevant and experimentally observed.